MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-security.md

 ---

 # Restrict access to an instance in Dynamics 365 Guides by using security groups
+>[!NOTE]
+>Environments are sometimes also known as organizations or instances.
+Each of these terms refers to the same concept.
+The Power Apps user interface and documentation usually use the term environment, while Dynamics 365 documentation usually uses the term instance
+>

 If your company has multiple instances of Microsoft Dynamics 365 Guides, you can use security groups to control which users can access each instance.

+Each instance can only use one security group.
+A security group will restrict environment access to people in the security group.
+If a Dataverse environment does not have an associated security group, all users with a Dataverse license (Dyanamics 365 Guides, Power Automate, Power Apps, etc.) will be created as users and enabled in the environment.
+[Learn More](https://docs.microsoft.com/en-us/power-platform/admin/control-user-access)

 For example, you might want to create three security groups to control access to the following instances.